coins/bitcoin-scripts/modular-arithmetic.md

 This assumes the input to be less than 64.
 The overhead is 7 instructions.
 This works up to `mod 2**31` for any positive 31-bit number, without overflow.

-## Multiply the Inverse of 2 for a Right Shift
+## Right Shift by Multiplying the Inverse of 2
 The following performs a right shift of a 8-bit word.
 It uses the multiplicative group mod `n = 2**8 - 1` where `1/2 == 2**7`

 ```